Knafi/MultiMeta/README.md

 ## Install
 In order to install MultiMeta you just have to execute the **install_MultiMeta.bat** from the downloaded directory.
 This script will do the following:
-- Create directory *C:\MultiMeta* and copy everything from the downloaded zip to *C:\MultiMeta\Tool*
+- Create directory *C:\MultiMeta* and copy everything from the downloaded zip to *C:\MultiMeta\Tool* (not yet interactive)
 - Create start menu entry under *%userprofile%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\MultiMeta*
-- Move *uninstall_MultiMeta.bat* up one directory for clean uninstall
+- Move *uninstall_MultiMeta.bat* up one directory for clean uninstall (might get fixed)
-- Copy shortcut to Desktop for local user and for Windows365 environment
+- Copy shortcut to Desktop for local user and for Windows365 environment (not yet interactive)

 ## Usage